Where to Start with Your Money: Current Financial Situation

 What you earn (income)

 There are different opportunities for your money, depending on how much you earn.
-For instance, there are specific tax benefits for individuals and families with lower income.
+For instance, there are specific tax benefits for individuals and families with lower incomes.
 Also, some financial planning strategies only apply if your income is above a certain threshold.
 As a result, we’ll look at three income levels and what to consider for each:

 1. Low-income (<$40,000)